DiggsAsura/nvim/README.md

 # nvim
 Feel free to copy.
 Use at own risk.

 Using Lazy package manager.
 Leader is space.
+Git integrated.